efr-essakhan/pepfeature/README.md

 ## Functions documentation
 ### aa_all_feat
-This module contains methods to Calculate all features that this package is capable of calculating in one go, the functions callable either return results as a pandas DataFrame or a CSV.
+This module contains methods to Calculate all features that this package is capable of calculating in one go, the functions callable either return results as a pandas DataFrame or are exportes as a CSV.

+The features calculated by the functions are:
+1. Proportion of Individual Amino Acids in sequence
+2. k-mer Composition
+3. Conjoint Triad Frequencies
+4. Sequence Entropy
+5. Frequency of Amino Acid types
+6. Number of atoms
+7. Molecular Weight
+8. Amino Acid descriptors

 #### pepfeature.aa_all_feat.calc_csv
  Calculates all 8 features that this package calculates at once chunk by chunk from the inputted 'dataframe'.
 It saves each processed chunk as a CSV(s).